Stop Killing Games: Ubisoft

-In September 2024, a new Californian law AB 2426 was signed that forces digital storefronts to disclose what the user is getting after making a transaction to access digital goods, making it illegal to use the terms "buy" and "purchase" while only providing a license that can be revoked at any time—a practice common among digital storefronts.
-The law does not extend to games that can be played offline permanently.
-The law came to effect in January 1, 2025.
-Various sources attributed SKG's impact to the law's signing.
-In October 2024, Steam added a disclaimer that a game purchase only grants a license, presumably to comply with the Californian law.
-GOG.com, a DRM-free storefront, responded to the law by posting a concept banner that states that GOG's offline game installers "cannot be taken away".

 Debates

+UK Parliament

 The UK Parliament petition debate took place November 3, 2025, being livestreamed on the official UK Parliament YouTube channel.
-Various points were raised by the Members of Parliament.
-Pam Cox, MP for Colchester, argued that the current consumer protection laws are insufficient and that video game publishers should "provide routes for players to retain or repair games" even after discontinuation.
-Henry Tufnell, the MP for Mid and South Pembrokeshire, opined that taking down games "erases a cultural and artistic heritage that is vital to society and to the wider industry", noting that "if every copy of a book, film, or song were destroyed, we would see it as a cultural tragedy."
-Mark Sewards, MP for Leeds South West and Morley, compared the discontinuation of games to a printer being remotely turned off after the end of support, stating that the publishers should provide a "reasonable" option of using the product after discontinuation via single-player modes or private servers.
+Various points were raised by the members of Parliament.
+Pam Cox, Labour MP for Colchester, argued that the current consumer protection laws are insufficient and that video game publishers should "provide routes for players to retain or repair games" after the end of developer support.
+Henry Tufnell, the Labour MP for Mid and South Pembrokeshire, opined that taking down games "erases a cultural and artistic heritage that is vital to society and to the wider industry", noting that "if every copy of a book, film, or song were destroyed, we would see it as a cultural tragedy."
+Mark Sewards, Labour MP for Leeds South West and Morley, compared the discontinuation of games to a printer being remotely turned off after the end of support, stating that the publishers should provide a "reasonable" option of using the product after discontinuation via single-player modes or private servers.

 The debate lasted about an hour, and it was ultimately decided that no amendments to law would be made, but that the government would work to ensure that companies would provide consumers with accurate information.
 Stephanie Peacock, the Parliamentary Under-Secretary of State for Sport, Media, Civil Society and Youth, stated:

 The government is sympathetic to the concerns raised, but we do also recognise the challenges in delivering this from the video game industry perspective.
 First, this would have a negative technical impact on video game development.
 It is true that there are some games where it would be relatively simple to patch an offline mode after its initial release, but for games whose systems have been specifically designed for an online experience this wouldn't be possible without major redevelopment.
 Requiring an end of life plan for all games would fundamentally change how games are developed and distributed.
 While that may well be the desired outcome for some campaigners, it isn't right to say the solutions would either be simple or inexpensive.